Celebrity Silhouette Cruise Review by Travel Writing Mary

 Thanks to our very active, over-200-member Cruise Critic roll call, we joined a group for a shuttle from our hotel in Rome to the port of Civitiavecchia.
 That went smoothly, and embarkation only took about 25 minutes.
 We boarded around 2 p.m. and our cabins were ready.
 We dumped our backpacks, and sped to Bistro on Five for a relaxing lunch at only $5 each.
 This way we avoided the huge lines and crowds upstairs at the buffet.
 I hate to let that secret out, but it was not crowded at all in Bistro on Five when we went.

+The ship is beautiful, the colors subdued.
+I liked the decor on the Solstice better, but nonetheless the Silhouette is spotless and gleaming in an understated way.
+Our cabin, a balcony cabin aft portside, was great.
+I especially like the larger bathroom configuration on the Solstice-class ships.
 Some things are different on the Silhouette compared to the Solstice.
 We loved the 'Hideaway' on deck 7.
 This quiet area is fun and whimsical, and you can get tea and coffee there any time.
 We saw people there all the time, using the 'nooks and crannies' for lounging and reading.
 Art classes (crafts, really) are now offered where the glass show used to be.
 (Art studio).

 I was excited that Zumba was offered but the venue for it was awful.
 There is an open area just in front of the Silhouette Theater called 'Celebrity Central' and that is where they held Zumba.
 There was not enough room for us all in that area, plus I didn't like it that others could watch us jumping around.
 Later in the week it was moved poolside which was better, but why not offer it up in the fitness center?
 Who needs gawkers?
 Another problem was the performances done in the main lobby area which forced us to try and find a spot around the railing to watch the dance contest etc. It would be difficult for elderly passengers or those who cannot stand in one place for long periods of time to enjoy these performances.
 The Martini bar was very busy the entire cruise and probably the most popular bar on the ship.